Try Out Our NEW Disneyland Ticket Calculator!

 Indoor Riviera Restaurant with tables

-Disney’s Riviera has a decent selection of restaurants including both quick-service and signature restaurants, a lounge, and a pool bar.
+Just like any other deluxe resort, Disney’s Riviera Resort has a decent selection of restaurants including both quick-service and signature restaurants, a lounge, and a pool bar.
 French- and Italian-inspired ingredients and flavors can be found at each of the four dining outlets, but they are especially on display at Topolino’s – Flavors of the Riviera.

 Bar Riva

-Bar Riva is the Riviera Resort’s pool bar.
+Bar Riva is the Riviera Resort’s pool bar and is located right next to the Riviera Pool.
 This isn’t what we’d consider your typical pool bar, however.
 That is unless it was a pool bar somewhere along the Amalfi Coast or in Nice.
-With its cobalt blue tiles, a colorful mural of a seaside town that spans an entire wall, and (more!) white walls, this open-air pool bar is Instagrammable, to say the least.
+With its cobalt blue tiles, a colorful mural of a seaside town that spans an entire wall, crisp white walls and an open-air setting, Bar Riva is Instagrammable, to say the least.

 As with any pool bar, the drinks should be the focus, and that is definitely the case at Bar Riva as guests have an extensive drink menu to choose from.
 The highlights, however, are a French- and Italian-heavy wine list, red and white sangrias, and a gondola-load (see what we did there?) of Riviera-inspired cocktails.
 While the drinks are the star here, the food is also nothing to sniff at, with European favorites like baked brie, tuna niçoise salad, and tiramisu on the menu.